Q: Cohousing as a housing model for people with autism and similar disabilities. Why?

 Q: Who will live in Abundant Life?

-A: We anticipate between 12 to 14 people with autism, each living as they choose, either with their chosen roommate/s or alone in their own condo type suite or home, or with their family.
+A: We anticipate between 12 to 14 people with autism or similar disability, each living as they choose, either with their chosen roommate/s or alone in their own condo type suite or home, or with their family.
 Their parents or guardians can live in their own home next door, across the garden, or at the end of the lane.
 Any family member, friend, or supportive person to a resident with autism may own their own unit within the community and benefit from the richness that comes with cohousing.
 We will also have a limited number of units available for singles or families who feel a call to live missionally within our community.
 Our guesstimate for numbers is roughly 70 people in 25 individual homes.

 Q: What will it cost?